 And that's it, y'all!

-This grain and gluten free chocolate chip banana bread recipe really couldn't be any easier.
+This gluten free chocolate chip banana bread recipe really couldn't be any easier.
 And, it also couldn't be any more well-received by both kids and adults alike.

 I've served this to many, many people over the last few years.
 Truth be told, almost all of them rave about it the whole time that they are eating their first piece.
 And then about half of them reach for a second slice.

 It's one of those recipes that I love making because the mental reward boosts are just as soul-filling as each chocolaty, banana-filled bite.